sou35/Stroke-Prediction/README.md

 Enter valid numerical values in all  input boxes and hit Submit.

-If everything goes well, you should be able to see the predcited the patient had a stroke not on the HTML page!
+If everything goes well, you should be able to see the predcited the patient had a stroke or not on the HTML page!